gerardpuchebonjorn/ioannidis/README.md

-# LAI Harmonization Pipeline
+# LAI Pipeline

 A modular, maintainable refactor of the Local Ancestry Inference (LAI) preprocessing pipeline.
-This tool prepares a target VCF file for inference by harmonizing it against the model's expected sites, handling contig renaming, optional normalization, phasing, imputation, and final VCF assembly in exact model record order.
+This README serves as a summary of what the pipeline and CLI looks like now and which changes have been made.

 ---